 We needed to hang the heavy headboard on the wall.

 I went to my dad, as usual, and asked him to help me mount the headboard to the wall in order to make it seem more secure.
-And that’s just what we did using a French Cleat.
+And that’s just what we did using a French Cleat to hang the headboard.

 We took a 2 X 4 and measured the length we needed according to the headboard.
-It had two long studs running up the length of the frame, so we decided that would be the best place to mount the hanging french cleats.
+It had two long studs running up the length of the frame, so we decided that would be the best place to mount a headboard to the wall.

 We then used a saw to cut the board down the middle at a 45 degree angle.